TurboScriptLang/design/architecture/spec.md

 # <a name="2"/>2 Basic Concepts

-TurboScript's core concept is to enable hassel free parallel programming using JavaScript like programming language by adding type information on top of JavaScript syntax and few parallel programming related features like shared memory, context sharing workers, SIMD etc...
-TurboScript may look like TypeScript but it is not fully compatibile with TypeScript, for example TurboScript won't support inheritance instead provide type embdedding from go language.
-TurboScript also included go insprited feature channel to share data between workers.
+TurboScript stands for hassel free parallel programming in web using JavaScript dialect with additional type information on top of JavaScript syntax and parallel programming features like shared memory, context sharing workers, SIMD, channels etc...
+TurboScript may look like TypeScript but it is not TypeScript.

 # <a name="3"/>3 Module
 Modules are fundamental components of TurboScript.
-Each TurboScript file is a module and each TurboScript module can be split in to different wasm modules or combine everything to single wasm module.
+Each TurboScript file is a module and modules can be combined to single wasm module.
 Worker modules always compiled to separate .wasm modules.

-compiler option for this feature is `--bundle=true` or `-b=true` default value is `true`

 ```typescript
 // main.tbs